 - Avi GSLB Site Configuration and Operations

 There are two categories of GSLB service health monitoring:

 One or both can be applied on a per-application basis.

 Independent of Avi GSLB, every Avi Controller cluster routinely performs local health checks to collect the health scores and performance metrics of virtual services under its direct control.
 In addition, if GslbService.controller_health_status_enabled is True, active GSLB sites will also periodically query the Avi Controllers at all the other sites specified within the GSLB site configuration (both active and passive sites).

 Note: Control-plane health monitoring does not apply to virtual services configured on a third-party load balancer VIP or standalone servers.

-For the below image, only the active Controller in DC1 is shown collecting health information from other Controllers.
+For the below figure, only the active Controller in DC1 is shown collecting health information from 3 other Controllers.
 DC1’s Controller passes a coalesced picture of health status to its local DNS (solid arrow).
 In reality, the active Controllers in DC2 and AWS update their respective local DNS virtual services with control-plane-based health status.

 Data-Plane-Based Global Application Health Monitoring